 Research Fellow - Engineering and Environment

-Applications are invited for a three-year postdoctoral research position in ice-sheet and ocean modelling, funded as a part of the UK/US joint International Thwaites Glacier Collaboration.
+Applications are invited for a four-year postdoctoral research position in ice-sheet and ocean modelling, funded as a part of an EU grant Tipping Points in Antarctic Climate Components, Horizon 2020 Project call H2020-LC-CLA-2018-2019-2020 Grant Agreement number: 820575.

 The successful candidate will be part of the multi-disciplinary research theme ‘Extreme Environments’ and will be based in the Department of Geography & Environmental Sciences at Northumbria University, Newcastle, UK.
 The candidate will work with Professor G. Hilmar Gudmundsson.
-The project is a part of a large US/UK collaboration project involving several institute and researchers, and the candidate will have the opportunity to work and interact with other research groups both within the UK and in the US.
+The project is a part of a large EU collaboration project involving several institute and researchers, and the candidate will have the opportunity to work and interact with other research groups in France, Germany and Norway.

 The successful candidate will have a PhD in either physics or mathematics, or in a related discipline such as glaciology, oceanography or geophysics.
 Experience in numerical modelling of either ice-flow or ocean circulation is desirable.
 The post will commence 1st December, 2019.